mattgwagner/HipChat.net/readme.md

 1. Fetching a list of available chat rooms
 2. Sending a message to a room
-3. Fetching the chat history from a room
+3. Fetching the chat history from a room (recent messags by history by date)
 4. Showing the room details (who's in it etc.)

 Access to the API is managed by the inclusion of an `auth_token` with each request.
 The auth_tokens are managed from the HipChat admin panel, by the account holder.